Finnvarra/reactWebsiteInAWSCloud/README.md

 # reactWebsiteInAWSCloud
-This is a tutorial on how to set up a basic React App on an AWS EC2 node, with DNS and SSL encryption.
-All the code here can also be gained from an <npx create-react-app command>.
-However, this README.md contains valuable information for creating a website on a vm in the cloud with proper network configurations.
-If you've never used: DNS, Load Balancers, SSL Encryption, Firewalls, Virtual Private Networks (VPCs), HTTP/HTTPS Protocols, VMs, the Cloud or React.
+This is a tutorial on how to set up a basic **React App** on an **AWS EC2** node, with **DNS** and **SSL** encryption.
+All the code here can also be gained from an ```npx create-react-app``` command.
+However, this README.md contains valuable information for creating a website on a **VM** in the **Cloud** with proper network configurations.
+If you've never used:
+- DNS
+- Load Balancers
+-  SSL Encryption
+- Firewalls
+-  Virtual Private Networks (VPCs)
+- HTTP/HTTPS Protocols
+-  VMs
+- Cloud based Architechure
+- React/Node.js/npm
 This tutorial is an excellent guide to walk you through all those concepts in a pratical situation.
 ## Creating and AWS Account and the Cost
 First thing's first, you'll need an aws account and yes, you will need to set up the billing section.
 This whole process won't cost you more than $20, most of which will go to registering for dns, either way aws will ask you for a credit ccard which you will need to supply
 ## Launching an EC2 instance